saymrwulf/uhd/notes.md

-2020-12-01T03:39:00 - Implementing approach from a new paper read last night (uhd) 2020-12-01T20:53:00 - Implementing approach from a new paper read last night (uhd) 2020-12-24T20:50:00 - Refactor for clarity, might break a few tests though (uhd)
+2020-12-01T03:39:00 - Implementing approach from a new paper read last night (uhd) 2020-12-01T20:53:00 - Implementing approach from a new paper read last night (uhd) 2020-12-24T20:50:00 - Refactor for clarity, might break a few tests though (uhd) 2020-12-24T07:28:00 - Quick fix, referencing a known issue from the official repo (uhd)